Waste Emissions Calculator: Reducing your business’s carbon footprint

 Our waste emissions calculator simplifies this by taking you through the process, step-by-step, incorporating the following steps to calculate waste emissions in kg of CO2 per tonne of waste:

-1. Identifying waste types
+1. Choose waste type

 Each waste type has a different carbon footprint.